skirsten/VS-Project-Creator/README.md

 # Configuration
 In the top of the `createproject.py` you can customize two variables:
 - `template_dir_name = "VS2013"`
-- `emptydirs_file_name = ".emptydirs"` This is neccessary because you cant push empty dirs in git.
+- `emptydirs_file_name = ".emptydirs"` This is neccessary because you can´t push empty dirs in git.
 But if you use it on your local computer you can just create empty directories in your template folder!

 # Usage
 ## Windows